Actively Recruiting

 - Active significant infections

-- History or ongoing progressive multifocal leukoencephalopathy (PML)
+- Progressive multifocal leukoencephalopathy (PML) history

 - Clinically relevant bleeding disorders

-- Major surgery within 30 days before randomization without full recovery
+- Major surgery within 30 days before randomization

 - Pregnant or breastfeeding women

-- Life-threatening illnesses or conditions compromising safety
+- Life-threatening illness or conditions compromising safety

 - Central nervous system lymphoma involvement